 Why the Bears should trade for Kyle Allen.

 It is likely 23-year-old Kyle Allen will be the Panthers’ franchise quarterback for years to come.
-He has played at a consistently high level over the last few weeks, and with the trade deadline looming, Chicago can package Trubisky and a draft pick to Carolina for Allen.
-Betting on Allen would be a major risk considering he went undrafted, but he, along with running back Christain McCaffrey, have given the Panthers hope after a dreadful 0-2 start.
-Allen doesn’t light up the stat sheet like Lamar Jackson or Aaron Rodgers, but with Matt Nagy constructing plays for him, Allen could make the right throw or play in the biggest moments—the same way Dak Prescott does for the Dallas Cowboys.
+He has played at a consistently high level over the last few weeks and, with the trade deadline looming, Chicago can package Trubisky and a draft pick to Carolina for Allen.
+Betting on Allen would be a major risk considering he went undrafted, but he, along with running back Christain McCaffrey, has given the Panthers hope after a dreadful 0-2 start.
+Allen doesn’t light up the stat sheet like Lamar Jackson or Aaron Rodgers, but with Matt Nagy constructing plays for him Allen could make the right throw or play in the biggest moments—the same way Dak Prescott does for the Dallas Cowboys.